 - Dry – Then drain all the juices and sun-dry the mangoes for 2 days.
 This will drain the excess moisture.
 Pro tip – if you can't dry the mangoes in the sun, oven-dry them for an hour at 60 to 70 C or 140 to 160 F

-- Combine - In a large mixing bowl add the mango pieces.
+- Combine – In a large mixing bowl add the mango pieces.
 Add the turmeric powder, chili powder, asafetida (hing) powdered, fenugreek(methi) seeds, and mustard seeds.
-Combine well so each and every mango piece is coated with spices.2 tablespoon Mustard seeds, 1 tablespoon Fenugreek seeds, ½ teaspoon Asafetida powder, 2 tablespoon Chili powder, 1 teaspoon Turmeric powder
+Combine well so each and every mango piece is coated with spices.2 tbsp Mustard seeds, 1 tbsp Fenugreek seeds, ½ tsp Asafetida powder, 2 tbsp Chili powder, 1 tsp Turmeric powder

 - Oil – In a large heavy-bottom saucepan over medium heat bring the oil to an almost boil.
 Turn the heat off and let it cool to room temperature.1½ cup Cooking oil

 - Assemble – Transfer the mango mixture into a jar or a few jars making sure to leave space for the oil.
 Gradually pour the oil over the mangoes making sure it comes above the mango pieces.
 Pro tip – we want each and every piece of mango submerged in the oil.
 If the oil is less it will cause the mangoes to go bad by attracting fungus.

 - Macerate – Leave the jars to mature for at least 10 to 15 days before you eat the pickle.
 The longer the pickle will mature the better it will taste.